TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/HtmlparserTags/Index.rst

          boolean

    Description
-         If set, then the tag is removed if no attributes happend to be there.
+         If set, then the tag is removed if no attributes happened to be there.

 .. container:: table-row